micoloth/Ket/README.md

 It’s practical, you say?
 Here’s what would be practical: if *entirely obvious compile time errors were signaled to me at compile time*, instead of hidden inside some huge run time call stack: *that* would be practical!

-## Dont you think programming will never be easier?
+## Don't you think programming will never be easier?
 Who are you, to say coding is mostly accidental complexity?
 How long have you been coding?
 Don’t you know real world is messier than your nice mathematical abstractions?
-We have our legacy codebases to miantain, you know… Etc
+We have our legacy codebases to maintain, you know… Etc
 So, the answer to the “Dont you think programming will never be easier?” question is: No, i don’t think that’s true.
 Despite what many programmers will tell you, [programming sucks](https://www.youtube.com/watch?v=MticYPfFRp8).

 Luckily it sucks in a entirely preventable way, and so it *will* change.
 At the cost of dumping huge enough language models onto it that GPUs learn to do it instead of us.

 It needs to be said that, even if many advancements have been made by thousands of great people throughout the decades, fixing programming once and for all unfortunately remains at the very bottom of *most* programmers’ priority list, for various reasons.\
-Some reasons are legitimate, like, legacy codebases to miantain are a thing.\
+Some reasons are legitimate, like, legacy codebases to maintain are a thing.\
 And yet, at the cost of sounding brunt, I’ll also add that many of the reasons are rubbish.
 There is a very real need for a more solid programming environement.
 Multiple generations trained in very specific technologies and frameworks that happen to be completely arbitrary and bound to become obsolete in a matter of decades (if lucky) or years (more likely), cannot be good for anyone!\
 *Exactly for this reason* we need a solid framework that removes accidental complexity, so it lasts for a while…